The limitless First Incompleteness Theorem: Some generalizations

+\begin{theorem} Let $P$ be some property of RE theories, and $S, T$ be any consistent RE theories.
+Suppose the following conditions hold: \begin{enumerate}[(1)] \item the operator $\oplus$ is closed under the property $P$: if $S$ and $T$ have the property $P$, then $S\oplus T$ also has the property $P$; \item For any essentially undecidable RE theory $U$, we can effectively find (an index of) a RE theory $V$ with the property $P$ such that $U\ntriangleleft V$. \item If a theory has the property $P$, then it is essentially undecidable. \end{enumerate} Then for any RE theory $U$ with the property $P$, we can effectively find a RE theory $T$ with the property $P$ such that $T\lhdneq U$. \end{theorem} \begin{proof} Let $U$ be a RE theory with the property $P$.
+By Condition (3), $U$ is essentially undecidable.
+By Condition (2), we can effectively find (an index of) a RE theory $V$ with the property $P$ such that $U\ntriangleleft V$.
+Let $T=U \oplus V$.
+By Condition (1), $T$ has the property $P$.
+Since $U\ntriangleleft V$, we have $T\lhdneq U$. \end{proof}

-Note that Theorem \ref{main thm for tRI} tells us more information than Theorem \ref{my main thm}.
-The proof of Theorem \ref{my main thm} is not effective: it shows that there are no minimal {\sf tRI} theories w.r.t. interpretation, but it does not tell us that we can effectively find a weaker {\sf tRI} theory w.r.t. interpretation from a given {\sf tRI} theory.
-We did not see that Lemma \ref{conditon 1} also holds for {\sf RI} theories, and thus we failed to apply Theorem \ref{general first thm} to {\sf RI} theories.
+Note that Theorem \ref{general first thm} and Theorem \ref{general third thm} tell us more information than Theorem \ref{general important thm}.
+The proof of Theorem \ref{general important thm} is not effective: it shows that there are no minimal theories with the property $P$ w.r.t. interpretation, but it does not tell us that given a theory with the property $P$, we can effectively find a weaker theory with the property $P$ w.r.t. interpretation.
+But Theorem \ref{general first thm} and Theorem \ref{general third thm} also tell us that we can effectively find a weaker theory with the property $P$ w.r.t. interpretation, given a theory with the property $P$.

+We can view the second proof of Theorem \ref{PV thm} in \cite{PV} as a special case of Theorem \ref{general important thm} in which $n=3, P$ is the property of essential undecidability, $\sqsubseteq$ is the interpretation relation, and $A\boxplus B$ is $A\oplus B$.
+We can view the first proof of Theorem \ref{PV thm} in \cite{PV} as a special case of Theorem \ref{general first thm} and Theorem \ref{general third thm} where $P$ is the property of essential undecidability.

+\begin{theorem}[Theorem 3.15, \cite{Cheng EI}]~ There are no minimal effectively inseparable theories with respect to interpretability: for any effectively inseparable theory $T$, we can effectively find a theory which is effectively inseparable and strictly weaker than $T$ w.r.t. interpretation. \end{theorem} We can view the proof of Theorem 3.15 in \cite{Cheng EI} as a special case of Theorem \ref{general first thm} and Theorem \ref{general third thm} where $P$ is the property of effective inseparability.

+Before we discuss the application of Theorem \ref{general first thm}, Theorem \ref{general important thm} and Theorem \ref{general third thm} to essentially hereditarily undecidable theories, we first introduce the notion of essentially hereditarily undecidable theories.